stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 - pwd will list each of the folders you would need to navigate through to get from the root of the file system to your current directory.
      - This is sometimes referred to as your 'absolute path' to distinguish that it gives a complete route rather than a 'relative path' which tells you how to get from one folder to another.
      - More on that shortly ...

 ---
-### Tab completion - *"make tab-it and hab-it"*
-- Typing out file names is really boring and you're likely to make typos which will at best make your command fail with a strange error and at worst overwrite some of your carefully crafted analysis.
-     - **Tab completion is a trick which normally reduces this risk significantly.**
-- Instead of typing out **ls genome_2/**, try typing **ls g** and then press the tab character (instead of Enter).
-     - Most of the rest of the folder name should just appear.
-     - As you have two folders with similar names, you will need to give your terminal a bit of a hand to work out which one you want.
-- Pressing the tab key twice will try and autocomplete what you’ve started typing or give you a list of all possible completions.
-     - This saves a lot of typing and typos.

----